 Cabin A by Bourgeois / Lechasseur Architectes

-This spacious cabin located in Petite-Rivière-Saint-François, Canada, has been recently designed by Bourgeois / Lechasseur Architectes.
+Cabin A is a spacious retreat located in Petite-Rivière-Saint-François, Canada, designed by Bourgeois / Lechasseur Architectes.

 Photography by Maxime Brouillet